wp-plugins/wysiwyg-widgets/readme.txt

 === Plugin Name ===
 Contributors: DvanKooten
 Donate link: http://dannyvankooten.com/donate/
-Tags: widget,wysiwyg,wysiwyg widget,rich text,rich text widget,widget editor,text widget,visual widget,image widget,tinymce,fckeditor
+Tags: visual,tinymce,fckeditor,widget,widgets,rich text,wysiwyg,image widget,visual editor,html
 Requires at least: 3.1
-Tested up to: 3.6.1
+Tested up to: 3.7
-Stable tag: 2.2.3
+Stable tag: 2.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create beautiful widgets with rich text editing and media upload functionality.
-Just like you're used to from WordPress' posts.
+Edit widget content using the default WordPress visual editor and media uploading functionality.
+Create widgets like you would create posts or pages.

 == Description ==

 = WYSIWYG Widgets or rich text widgets =

 This plugin adds so called Widget Blocks to your website which you can easily show in a widget area.
 You can create or edit the widget blocks just like you would edit any post or page, with all the default WordPress editing functions enabled.
-Rich text editing, media uploading, it's all included.
+This has the huge benefit that you can use the visual editor to format your text, so you don't have to write any HTML anymore.
+You can even use media uploading to insert images etc. into your widget content.

 **Features:**

-* Create stunning widget content without having to touch any HTML
+* Create beautiful widgets without writing any HTML
-* Easily insert media into your widgets, just like you're used to
+* Easily insert media into your widget content
-* Add headers, lists, blockquotes and other HTML elements to your widgets without having to write the HTML for it
+* Add headers, lists, blockquotes and other HTML elements to your widgets using the WordPress visual editor
 * Use WP Links dialog to easily link to any of your pages or posts from a widget
-* Use shortcodes inside your widget to benefit from other WP Plugins
+* Use shortcodes inside your widgets

 **More information**